Which camera should I buy?

 - wide angle lenses are limited however manufacturers such as Panasonic are now produce wider lenses such as their 7-14mm

-The DSLR is really all about maximising control and image quality.
+The DSLR & mirrorless interchangeable lens are really all about maximising control and image quality.
 They allow you to look through the lens and have much larger and higher quality image sensors.
 If you want maximum image quality and want to learn more about photography then the DSLR will outperform everything else.

 - Larger, better quality image sensors